Axionic-Labs/mechanex/README.md

 ## SAE (Sparse Autoencoder) Pipeline

 The SAE pipeline provides advanced behavioral detection and automatic correction.
+In order to create a behavior, you need to define a dataset with both ideal and unideal completions/responses.
+An example can be found in the References file.

 ### 1. Create a Behavior
 Define a behavior to monitor and potentially correct.